OdiaGenAI/GenerativeAI_and_LLM_Odia/README.md

 * **Third**: the usage (privacy) of data input to these LLMs is in question.

 ## What are the focus research areas of OdiaGen
-The major focus areas are divided into three tasks.
+The major focus areas are divided into three parts.

-*  **WP1_Literature Survey:** Investigate the latest developments in Generative AI and LLMs and analyze recent methods to support Odia language for different tasks.
+*  **1. Literature Survey:** Investigate the latest developments in Generative AI and LLMs and analyze recent methods to support Odia language for different tasks.
-*  **WP2_Development:** Developing pre-trained and fine-tuned Odia LLM which includes dataset preparation, model training, evaluation, prompt engineering, and API development.
+*  **2. Development:** Developing pre-trained and fine-tuned Odia LLM which includes dataset preparation, model training, evaluation, prompt engineering, and API development.
-*  **WP3_Deployment:** Deploy the models for public access for research and non-commercial purposes.
+*  **3. Deployment:** Deploy the models for public access for research and non-commercial purposes.

 ## Who can use these models
 The models (pre-trained/fine-tuned) will be available through Hugging Face for research and mon-commercial purposes.
 For domain specific application or particular use cases feel free to contact.